lub90/ct-pass-store/extension/README.md

 - Schema Setting suddenly, stopped to work...
 I always receive a return { data: null } value as a return, even if the data is set correctly...
 - Possibility to associate values with users, so that they are deleted, when the user is deleted or when the extension is deleted
 - Possbility to check whether we have read access in general to a certain dataset.
 Not only specific to values... (via old API this is possible, but not via new one)
+- No minus sign in extension key allowed --> suboptimal

 # ChurchTools Extension Boilerplate